Tauranga: Strand railway station

+Matapihi Railway Bridge

+Tauranga Harbour Bridge, now known as Matapihi Railway Bridge, No.71, is 461.49 m long.
+It spans the Waimapu Estuary on 14 x 85 ton spans of 105 ft, with 250,628 rivets, the last being ceremoniously driven in on 25 February 1924.
+It rests on 15 cylinders, of 25 ft to 110 ft.
+The east end is straight, transitioning to a 12 ch curve.
+At its highest point the bridge is 12 ft above high water mark.
+Nearly 3000 yd3 of concrete and 100 tons of steel were used in the piers and abutments and 1,200 tons of steel in the girders.
+A warm water spring was found in construction.
+The first pier had been built by 1916.
+In 1918 The New Zealand Herald questioned whether delays were due to wartime steel shortages, or money saving.
+It was not until Sunday, 1 June 1924 that the bridge opened.
+The alternative road route between Tauranga and Matapihi was about 16 mi long, but a walkway was deemed too expensive, until, in 1958 it was decided to attach a walkway to the bridge, as 30 people had died by falling from it, or being hit by trains.

 Bus

 Main transportation in the city is provided by the BayBus, with twelve routes servicing the city's population.
 Bay Hopper buses depart the central stops in Tauranga's CBD, Ohauiti, Mount Maunganui and Bayfair every 15 minutes, with the routes to Papamoa and Greerton half-hourly.
 Bee Cards were introduced for fares on 27 July 2020.

 The city is also a waypoint for bus travel between cities, with the Bay Hopper, and Intercity having a daily schedule.

 Sea

 Tauranga has a passenger ferry service that transports passengers from Tauranga CBD to Mount Maunganui's Salisbury wharf.
 It is a 2-Way service that costs $15 each way.

 Education

 Tauranga is home to the Bay of Plenty Tertiary Education Partnership, made up of: